Techtonica/curriculum/career/roles-in-tech/technical-program-manager.md

 ### Common Mistakes / Misconceptions

-- **Tech Project Manager is only skilled in project management**
+- **Technical Program Managers are only skilled in program management**
-- **Tech Project Manager Job is to create reports/ Gantt charts**
+- **Technical Program Managers just create reports/Gantt charts**
-- **No role for Tech Project Manager in Agile context**
+- **There's no role for Technical Program Managers in Agile context**
-- **Tech Project Manager role is the same across the organisation**
+- **Technical Program Manager roles are the same across the organization**

 ### Independent Practice

-Try to manage or lead a project in your current organization or your team.
+Try to manage or lead a program in your current organization or your team.

 ### Check for Understanding

-- Are you able to manage or lead the project?
+- Are you able to manage or lead the program?
-- Can you deliver project on time?
+- Can you deliver the program on time?
-- Can you Plan for problems and potential conflicts?
+- Can you plan for problems and potential conflicts?

 ### Supplemental Materials